viedamayanti/Data-Glacier-Data-Analyst-Intern/README.md

 Model Training: Experimenting with various machine learning models (Logistic Regression, KNN, SVC, Naive Bayes, Decision Tree, Random Forest) to find the best performer.

-Model Evaluation: Assessing model accuracy and choosing the KNN model with a 77% accuracy.
+Model Evaluation: Assessing model accuracy and choosing the Random forest model with a 76% accuracy.

 Deployment: Challenges faced and overcome while deploying the model using Flask and integrating it with the frontend for user input and prediction.